The NIHR Academy is responsible for the development and coordination of NIHR academic training, career development and research capacity development.

 The NIHR Academy was established in October 2018 following a strategic review of training across the NIHR to review the past and look proactively at future training needs.
 It set out a vision underpinned by a series of recommendations, which led to the re-shaping of the training programmes offered.
 The Strategic Review of Training report provides the strategy for the NIHR Academy to fulfill its purpose.

 The NIHR Academy recognises and rewards:

-There is a wide range of NIHR training and career development awards available at different levels, and accessible by different professional backgrounds.
-These awards are all managed by the NIHR Academy and comprise both personal awards, which can be applied for directly, and institutional awards which should be applied for through the host institution.
+There is a wide range of training and career development support through our NIHR Academy awards available at different levels, and accessible by different professional backgrounds.
+These awards comprise both personal awards, which can be applied for directly, and institutional awards which should be applied for through the host institution.

 To find out more about the individual awards and career development training opportunities available, please visit the following pages:

 - HEE-NIHR Integrated Clinical and Practitioner Academic Programme

 - NIHR Local Authority Academic Fellowship Programme and Associated Opportunities

 - NIHR Global Health Research Training Programmes

 Career Development Training

 The NIHR Academy holds a variety of in-person and virtual events every year.
 The highlight event is the annual NIHR Academy Members’ Conference that provides NIHR Academy Members the opportunity to network, hear from a variety of inspirational speakers and develop their skills in a series of workshops.